csantanapr/generator-dapp/README.md

 * The file `src/app/views/app.js/` is an additional App Controller
 * The file `src/app/views/app.html` contains the App level html template and its specified in `src/app/config.json`
 * The directories inside `src/app/views/[view1 | view2 | view3]` contain View level module compose of css/images/html/js
-  they are specified in `src/app/config.json`.
-JS files (i.e. view1.js) are View Controllers, HTML files (view1.html) are View Templates/Fragments
+* JS = ViewControllers, HTML=ViewTemplates
-* Add View Templates, View Controllers, and Object Stores (Model) starting by modifying the `src/app/config.json`
+* Add View Templates, View Controllers, and Object Stores (i.e. Models) starting by modifying the `src/app/config.json`
-* The provided directory structure for css, html, and js for your App is defined in config.json, you can change if you want to
+* The provided directory structure for css, html, and js for your App is defined in config.json, you can change to a different convention

 Useful resources
 ----------------